10 Best Hikes in the UK

 Distance: 17km (Approx. 7-9 hours)

 The tallest mountain on the British Isles, Ben Nevis towers above its neighbouring peaks in the Grampian Mountain Range in the Scottish Highlands.
 Various routes lead to the summit of Ben Nevis, however the Mountain Path is the most straightforward, albeit strenuous.

 Begin your ascent at the Visitor Centre in Glen Nevis, before climbing the steep, stony pathway to the summit.
 It may take you anywhere between 7-9 hours to make your way to the top and back down again.
 Take various pauses to catch your breath, rest your muscles and marvel at the breath-taking panoramic views across the Highlands.
-You can find the complete walking guide for Ben Nevis here.
+Read the complete walking guide to Ben Nevis.